 Methodology of Calculation: As part of the social audit, community members will be asked whether the project's investments in rural infrastructure met their needs.
-There should be three figures that are calculated and reported as percentages: (a) the total number of women who agree that the project investments met their needs divided by the total number of women who participated in the social audit; (b) the total number of men who agree that the project investments met their needs divided by the total audit; (c) the total number of community members who agree that the project investments met their needs divided by the interval audit; (c) the total number of community members who agree that the project investments met their needs divided by the interval audit; (c) the total number of community members who agree that the project investments met their needs divided by the interval audit.
+There should be three figures that are calculated and reported as percentages: (a) the total number of women who agree that the project investments met their needs divided by the total number of women who participated in the social audit; (b) the total number of men who agree that the project investments met their needs divided by the total number of men who participated in the social audit; (c) the total number of community members who agree that the project investments met their needs divided by the total number of individuals who participated in the social audit.